olexandr7/BOLD.19-20/datasets/README.md

 #### [New York State Wildfires](https://data.ny.gov/Energy-Environment/New-York-State-Forest-Ranger-Wildland-Fire-Reporti/miub-n5th)
 [New York State Forest Ranger Wildland Fire Reporting Database](https://data.ny.gov/api/views/miub-n5th/rows.csv?accessType=DOWNLOAD&bom=true&format=true&delimiter=%3B&sorting=true)

-This dataset includes details for each wildland fire recorded after 2007 under the jurisdiction of the DEC NYS Forest Rangers.Each wildfire controlled or prescribed fire conducted by NYS DEC Forest Rangers is documented as a single incident in this database.
+This dataset includes details for each wildland fire recorded after 2007 under the jurisdiction of the DEC NYS Forest Rangers.
+Each wildfire controlled or prescribed fire conducted by NYS DEC Forest Rangers is documented as a single incident in this database.

 | Published by |  NYS Department of Environmental Conservation|
 | -------------|:-----------------------:|